brucenunk/amp.el/plan.md

 - `workspaceFolders` is set to `[default-directory]` for non-project buffers (nil project)
 - This allows the Amp CLI to match the correct server based on working directory

+**CLI matching note:** The CLI typically picks the server whose `workspaceFolders` entry is the longest matching prefix of its working directory.
+For nil-project servers, the `workspaceFolders` is locked to the `default-directory` at `amp-start` time.
+CLI invocations from other directories may not match this server.
+Coordinate with CLI behavior to ensure proper matching semantics.

 ---

 ## 7. WebSocket Callbacks